-Generous bounties were offered by colonial administrations for each painted wolf’s death and visitors were even allowed to shoot them on sight in many of Africa’s protected parks.
+Colonial administrations offered generous bounties for each painted wolf’s death, and visitors were even allowed to shoot them on sight in many of Africa’s protected parks.
 In Rhodesia (now Zimbabwe), they were considered a ‘problem animal’ right up until 1977.
 In 1975 alone, 3,404 painted wolves were destroyed in vermin control operations.

 An Incredible Creature

 But for those that really know them, this image of the painted wolf as a wanton killer could not be further from the truth.
 They are fascinating animals, and each wolf is an individual, most of whom I have got to know well.

 They live in a matriarchal society.
 Only the alpha female will breed with a single alpha male.
 The rest of the pack will take on a different role – a doting aunt or uncle, a hunt leader, a look-out sentry and even the local doctor that will lick the wounds of any hurt family member.

 Each is an individual character, and I am convinced to this day that one of my favourite wolves, Pip, was the clown whose job it was to entertain the children.
 It is at the den that you get the sense of the cohesion of the pack.
 Although there is usually only one mother, every member of the pack plays a critical role in their nurturing and development.
 The adults hunt twice a day and return to regurgitate food for the pups and the adults that remained behind.